The Top 8 Language Resources I Actually Use on a Regular Basis

 Try this resource for yourself.

-I don’t advocate using films and music as standalone learning tools until you’re at a more advanced level, but they can serve as a quick way to create the impression of language immersion when a real life immersion environment isn’t available to you.
-They’re also a really great way to grow attached to the culture tied to the language you’re learning which in turn deepens your relationship and interest in the language itself.
+I don’t advocate using films, books, and music as standalone learning tools until you’re at a more intermediate or advanced level, but they can serve as a quick way to create the impression of language immersion when a real-life immersion environment isn’t available to you.
+They’re also a great way to grow attached to the culture tied to the language you’re learning which in turn deepens your relationship and interest in the language itself.
 I listen to music in my target language almost every day and I watch films or television shows every week or so.
+But the one thing I do quite a bit, as mentioned above, is read daily.

 How often I use this resource // I use it at least once a week.